flatlayer/flatlayer-js-sdk/docs/getting-started.md

 - Simple API for retrieving entries and performing searches
 - Support for advanced filtering and field selection
-- Responsive image handling with adaptive sizing
+- Responsive image handling with adaptive sizing and built-in optimization
 - TypeScript support for enhanced development experience
-- Svelte integration for seamless component-based development
+- Svelte integration with pre-built components for easy implementation
+- Markdown parsing and rendering capabilities
+- Robust error handling with custom FlatlayerError class

 ## Installation